SamKerubin/Godot-Graph-Visualizer/addons/README.md

 *Why?*

-Because this plugin allows you to see **ALL** files relations...
+Because this plugin allows you to see **ALL** scenes relations...
 For example: you have 2 scenes: A.tscn and B.tscn, B.tscn have a reference as a preload to A.tscn:

 > ***var scene_a = preload("res://A.tscn")***

 This plugin will allow you to see that reference in the editor, making it so much easier to see any relation between scenes, scripts or resources

-This feature also applies to ".new()" or ".instantiate()" methods
+This feature also applies to ".instantiate()" method

 ## Why is it helpful?